LowUp/Password_Manager/README.md

 - Create a folder named ```logs``` at the root of the program
 - Run the program : ````python3 password_container.py````
 ## Security
-Before being stored in the DB, passwords are encrypted with a Symmetric-key that is automatically generated in a file named ```key.txt```.
+Before being stored in the DB, passwords are encrypted with a symmetric key automatically generated in a file named ```key.txt```.
 ## Conclusion
-The password manager is a secure and easy-to-use tool that allows you to store your passwords in a safe place that is managed by you.
+The password manager is a secure and easy-to-use tool that allows you to store your passwords in a safe place that you manage.